Unit 1 - Practice Quiz

 Cayley-Hamilton theorem Easy

-A. The transpose of a matrix
+A. The rank of a matrix

 B. The inverse and higher powers of a matrix